|Price: $230 MSRP – Check Price on Amazon|

 Durability Rating: 4 out of 5 stars

 The breathable GoreTex membrane has done a great job of keeping my feet dry in most damp or rainy conditions.
-The only times I’ve had wet feet were from prolonged fording of shallow creek crossings, sinking deeply into mud, or from failing to wear gaiters — which would have protected against water cascading down my legs and funneling into the tops of my boots.
+The only times I’ve had wet feet were from prolonged fording of shallow creek crossings, sinking deep into mud, or from failing to wear gaiters — which would have protected against water cascading down my legs and funneling into the tops of my boots.

 I recommend regularly treating the leather — not the GoreTex — of your boots with waterproofing solution and using gaiters to keep as much moisture out as possible.